p-z-l/nvim-config/README.md

 # nvim-config
-this repo was transferred to dresisboring/nvim-config
+this repo was transferred to <a href="https://github.com/dresisboring/nvim-config">DresIsBoring/nvim-config</a>